wrzwicky/my-compiler-c64/README.txt

-*.cbmprj is for CBM prg Studio
+*.cbmprj file is for CBM prg Studio
+*.bas files are modern ASCII versions of Commodore BASIC programs that CPS compiles to proper tokenized files.

+Compiled *.prg should be written to disk as PRG type, without extension.
+*.seq likewise should be written as SEQ type, without extension.

 == for C-64 ==